mishraShilpa-28/restaurant-website-mern/README.md

 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/yರacing: true
+2. Create a new branch.
 3. Make your changes.
 4. Submit a pull request.